Wazuh server cluster

 Distributed API requests

 Another example that can show how asynchronous tasks are used is Distributed API requests.
-Before explaining the example, let's review the different type of requests that can be done in the distributed API:
+Before explaining the example, we review the different type of requests that can be done in the distributed API:

-• local_any: The request can be solved by any node.
-These requests are usually information that the master distributes to all nodes such as rules, decoders or CDB lists.
+• local_any: The request can be solved by any Wazuh server node.
+These requests are usually information that the Wazuh server master node distributes to all nodes such as rules, decoders or CDB lists.
 These requests will never be forwarded or solved remotely.

-• local_master: The request can be solved by the master node.
-These requests are usually information about the global status/management of the cluster such as agent information/status/management, agent groups management, cluster information, etc.
+• local_master: The request can be solved by the Wazuh server master node.
+These requests are usually information about the global status and management of the cluster such as agent information/status/management, agent groups management, cluster information, etc.

-• distributed_master: The master must forward the request to the most suitable node to solve it.
+• distributed_master: The Wazuh server master node must forward the request to the most suitable node to solve it.

 The type association with every endpoint can be found here: API controllers.

-Imagine a cluster with two nodes, where there is an agent reporting to the worker node with id 020.
+Imagine a Wazuh server cluster with two nodes, where there is an agent reporting to the worker node with ID: 020.
 The following diagram shows the process of running a distributed API request by requesting the GET/sca/020 API endpoint:

-• 2: The API server doesn't have direct contact with the cluster master node.
-So the API process forwards the request to a Unix socket the cluster has to receive API requests locally.
+• 2: The API server doesn't have direct contact with the Wazuh server cluster master node.
+So the API process forwards the request to a Unix socket, because the cluster has to receive API requests locally.
 This Unix server is running inside the cluster process, so it can send requests to the master node.
-In order to identify the API request when the master sends a response back, the local server adds an ID (local_client1 in the example).
+In order to identify the API request when the master node sends a response back, the local server adds an ID (local_client1 in this example).

-• 4: The master pops the received request out of its queue.
-It then realizes the agent 020 is reporting in the worker node node2 so it forwards the request to this node because it's the one who has the most updated information about the agent.
+• 4: The master node pops the received request out of its queue.
+It then realizes that agent 020 is reporting in the worker node node2, so it forwards the request to node2.
+This is because the master node is the one with the most updated information about the agent.

-• 5: The master creates a new request to get the necessary information from the worker.
+• 5: The master node creates a new request to get the necessary information from the worker node.
 This request includes a new ID (request1 in the example) so the master can identify the response when the worker sends it.
 The original request sent by the worker node remains in the master node awaiting to be solved.

-• 7: Once the master receives the required information from the worker, it's able to solve the originally received request from the worker.
-The master notifies the distributed API that the response has already been received.
+• 7: Once the master node receives the required information from the worker node, it is able to solve the originally received request from the worker node.
+The master node notifies the distributed API that the response has already been received.

-To sum up, asynchronous tasks are created to forward the request from one node to the other so the servers can always be available to receive new requests.
+In summary, asynchronous tasks are created to forward requests from one node to the other, enabling Wazuh server nodes to be available to receive new requests.
 None of the objects shown in the diagram remain blocked waiting for a response, they just wait to be notified when the response is available.
 That is achieved using Events.

 Troubleshooting

-The cluster has lots of different components working together: a network protocol, I/O and some Wazuh specific logic.
+The Wazuh server cluster has different components working together including; a network protocol, input/output (I/O) and some Wazuh specific logic.
 All these components log their progress in logs/cluster.log file.
-To make things easier for the developer, each component includes a log tag to help the developer see which exact component logged the event.
+To make things easier for developers, each component includes a log tag to help developers see which exact component logged the event.
 The following is an example of how the log file looks:

 2021/03/29 07:05:26 INFO: [Worker worker1] [Integrity check] Starting.
 Received metadata of 12 files.